 Assessment methods and Criteria

-Agricultural policy: Written test with 20 multiple choice questions, plus 2 open questions, one of a more theoretical nature, the other related to the discussion of an empirical article presented in formal lesson.
-Each multiple-choice question has a value of around 1.2 points; while the open questions have a maximum value of 5 points.
+Agricultural policy: Written test with 15 multiple choice questions, plus 1 open question that could be related to a more theoretical issue or to the discussion of an empirical article presented in formal lesson.
+Each multiple-choice question has a value of around 1.5 points; while the open question has a maximum value of 4-5 points.
 Useful material for the final exam are the exercises in the book at the end of each chapter (see also Feenstra&Taylor's solutions manual on Ariel,, relate to the UK versione of the book); List of readings in Ariel.
 The results of the exams will be communicated on Ariel.

 Rural appraisal: The student will take an oral exam in which questions about the different parts of the program will be asked.
 The knowledge of the concepts provided by the teacher and the ability to apply them to hypothetical contexts will be assessed.

 0. Introduction to the course International trade theory and trade policy in agriculture 1.
-Neoclassic trade models: Ricardian model; specific factor model, Heckscher-Ohlin model; 2.
+Neoclassic trade models: Ricardian model; specific factors model, Heckscher-Ohlin model; 2.
 New trade models: Economies of scale and imperfect competition; 3.
-Trade policies: Tariffs and quotas in perfect competition; Export subsidies and taxes; 4.
+Trade policies: Tariffs; Export subsidies and taxes; non-tariff barriers to trade (food standards) 4.
 International agreements on trade and the environment; Economics of climate change, mitigation and adaptation policies 5.
 Agriculture and climate change (hints) 6.
 Measuring the economic impact of climate change in agriculture 7.
 Mitigation and adaptation policies and the Common Agricultural Policy 8.
 Applications

 The teaching is based on formal lessons, as well as on the presentation and discussion of specific empirical studies (papers) related to the different topics of the course; the classroom exercises can be based on specific homework assigned by the teacher.